1) Sign up for a GHIN Number

 - At the golf course posting terminal after your round is played

 - Through the USGA GHIN app on your mobile device.
 The app lets you post your scores, calculate course handicap, view score history and more.

 Scores should be posted as soon as possible after your round on the day it was played.

 3) Post three 18-hole rounds

 A minimum of three 18-hole or six 9-hole scores posted are all that’s needed to calculate and establish your Handicap Index!
-The more you post your scores, the more accurate your handicap.
+The more often you post your score, the more accurate your handicap.